petrkucerak/ctu-brute/README.md

 # CTU Brute Clone

-The clone of my work for 5 ears on CTU in Prague.
+A clone of my work from 5 years at CTU in Prague.